 What next for the digital nomad visa in Spain?

-As we mentioned earlier, the new visa now faces negotiations in parliament, a process that could take some time.
-We will be keeping a close eye on proceedings, and the minute the digital nomad visa is passed, we will include it in our visa services.
+As we mentioned earlier, the new visa must now go through the Senate and immigration authorities must compile the list of requirements.
+We will be keeping a close eye on proceedings, and the minute the digital nomad visa is available at Spanish consulates, we will include it in our visa services.

 Meanwhile, get in touch with our expert team, who will be more than happy to answer further questions on the new visa.